2.5 Responsible business conduct towards the financial sector

 Further development and next steps

 To ensure that it continues to meet all regulatory requirements in future, the Bank uses a regulatory radar scheme to proactively monitor current developments.
 Requirements in regard to sustainability (including those relating to greenwashing) are also taken into account.
-At periodic intervals, the regulatory radar is presented and discussed at the Executive Board level, and any necessary changes within the Bank are made.
+The Executive Board regularly reviews and discusses the regulatory radar.
+Any necessary internal bank adjustments are made on the basis of this work.